Officials say US missiles destroy radar sites on Yemen coast

 "These limited self-defense strikes were conducted to protect our personnel, our ships and our freedom of navigation in this important maritime passageway," Cook said following the U.S. action.
 "The United States will respond to any further threat to our ships and commercial traffic, as appropriate, and will continue to maintain our freedom of navigation in the Red Sea, the Bab al-Mandeb and elsewhere around the world."

+Meanwhile, the state news agency Saba— under Houthis' control— quoted an unnamed military official as saying that US accusations that a US destroyer had come under attack from areas under control of Houthis were false.
+He said, "all these claims are totally untrue and that the popular committees (Houthi militias) have nothing to do with such action."

+He added, "such claims are part of the general context of creating false justifications to escalate assaults and cover up the continuous crimes committed by the aggression against the Yemeni people, along with the blockade imposed on it, and after the increasing condemnations to such barbaric and hideous crimes against Yemenis."

-Loai al-Shami, a Houthi spokesman, declined to comment immediately on the U.S. strike.
+Loai al-Shami, a Houthi spokesman, had earlier declined to comment on the U.S. strike.

 Early Wednesday, two missiles were fired at the USS Mason, an Arleigh Burke class of guided missile destroyer that is conducting routine operations in the region with the USS Ponce, an amphibious warship.
 Neither missile got near the ship, said a U.S. military official.